NOAA-EMC/global-workflow/README.md

 # How to use the unified workflow for the ufs-s2s-model application (work in progress)

 Note, currently the wave post does not work.
 There is work actively ongoing to fix it.
-This message will be deleted when the working wave post is committed.
+This message will be deleted when the fix for wave post is committed.

 ## Checkout the source code and scripts
 ```
 git clone https://github.com/NOAA-EMC/global-workflow coupled-workflow
 cd coupled-workflow
 git checkout feature/coupled-crow
 git submodule update --init --recursive     #Update submodules
 cd sorc
 sh checkout.sh coupled                      # Check out the coupled code, EMC_post, gsi, ...
 ```
 ## Compile code used in ufs-s2s-model and EMC_post and link fixed files and executable programs:
 ```